 In 2012, if you had invested anything by following Michaelfx, one of the most popular eToro’s Popular Investors back then, you would have lost everything!
 If you had spread out your risks by copying all of the remaining 9 on the list, however, you would have made some money.
 Also, if you had invested $1000 in each one of the 10 Popular Investors, you would have lost over $700 because of Michaelfx.

-Moral of the story; Popularity is a reasonable point to start when looking for a decent signal provider but is by no means a recipe for success in social trading.
-There are numerous accounts of traders in the top 10 or even editor’s choice list who lost nearly all their account balances and with it their copiers’ allocation.
+Moral of the story: Popularity is a reasonable point to start when looking for a decent signal provider but is by no means a recipe for success in social trading.
+There are numerous accounts of traders in the top 10 or even editor’s choice list who lost nearly all their account balances and their copiers’ allocation.
 You might want to dig deeper into your analysis before picking a signal provider.
 A good analysis will enable you to discard many traders.

 1. Trusted Traders